-Satisfactory

-Represents an assessment of a control environment that is satisfactory and supports meeting management's objectives.

-Adequate with opportunity for further development -Medium priority for management to address

-Represents an assessment of an adequate control environment that broadly supports management's objectives but has further opportunities for development.

-Unsatisfactory - High priority for management to address

-A high number of control deficiencies or business issues where the potential financial, operational or reputation risk exposure to XYZ is significant and management should address these issues immediately.
+Satisfactory The vast majority Represents an assessment of a control environment that is of internal audits satisfactory and supports meeting management's objectives. carried out during the period received a 'pass' grade and there were no 'high Adequate with opportunity for further development priority' observations.
+Medium priority for management to address However, there were Represents an assessment of an adequate control a small number of environment that broadly supports management's objectives 'medium priority' but has further opportunities for development. and 'low priority' observations which are discussed in more detail below.
+Overall, the control Unsatisfactory - High priority for management to environment is in good order and A high number of control deficiencies or business issues where management are the potential financial, operational or reputation risk exposure working to resolve to XYZ is significant and management should address these the issues identified issues immediately. during the audits.
+Performance improvement opportunities ('PIOs') High Priority Observations Status High Medium Low Total No high priority Priority Priority Priority observations were noted.
+New PIOs 0 Accepted PIOs